 Today in Tribe History: September 1, 2009

-A pair of future contributors to the Indians roster acquired in big trades make their Major League debut, as Michael Brantley and Carlos Carrasco play in their first big league games as Cleveland is dealt an 8-5 loss by the Detroit Tigers.
+A pair of building blocks for the future make their Major League debuts for the Cleveland Indians as Michael Brantley and Carlos Carrasco play in their first big league games in an 8-5 loss to the Detroit Tigers.

 Carrasco, acquired in 2009 from Philadelphia as part of the package for pitcher Cliff Lee, got the start and lasted just three innings, allowing six runs on nine hits, including three home runs.
 He walked three and struck out three.
 Detroit put up four in the first when each of the first six batters reached base.
-A leadoff double was followed by back-to-back home runs.
-A single and a walk preceded an RBI-single and the Tigers had a 4-1 lead.
-They added two more in the third on a two-run homer.
+A leadoff double was chased by back-to-back home runs.
+A single and a walk followed before an RBI-single and the Tigers had a 4-1 lead.
+Detroit added two more in the third on a two-run homer.

-Brantley, batting ninth, fared a bit better.
+Brantley, batting ninth, fared a bit better than his rookie teammate.
 Acquired in 2008 from Milwaukee in the CC Sabathia trade, he grounded into a double play in his first MLB at bat.
 He singled for his first hit in the fifth and would score on a Grady Sizemore double.
 He lined out in the sixth and singled in the ninth.